3 Steps to Better Cascade Corporate Strategy

 3 Steps to Better Cascade Your Corporate Strategy

+Leading-edge companies do not limit strategy discussions to the executive team.
+They actively seek differing perspectives from key stakeholders to create buy-in, improve implementation, and build enthusiasm.
+The goal of cascading the strategic plan is to ensure that it can be understood, committed to, and successfully executed across the organization.
 Here are three tips on how to better cascade your corporate strategy from the board room to those employees whose day-to-day work will be informed by that strategy.

 1. Don’t Assume Top-down “Telling” is the Way to Go

-In flatter organizations, you need the active involvement, input, and buy-in from all key stakeholders for the overall strategy to be consistently executed across the company.
-Be clear on the parts of the strategy that are mandated, guided, or autonomous at the overall, department, team, and individual levels so people know where they are empowered to make it their own.
+Be open to feedback and honest about the parts of the strategy that are mandated, guided, or autonomous at the overall, department, team, and individual levels so people know where they are empowered to challenge assumptions and make it their own.

 2. Execute from the Bottom-up